 29-30 November 2018

 Readers have always responded to books, often by inscribing their reactions – of approval or outrage – in the margins.
 This conference seeks to explore the condition of being bibliographically “in, on, or at the margins” ranging from examples of significantly annotated copies of books to the relationship of bibliography to cognate disciplines such as history, literature, biography, and critical theory.
 The conference will also address issues in interpreting, editing, recording and preserving marginalia.

-We invite proposals for 20-minute papers on any matters of bibliographical interest, traditional and contemporary.
+BSANZ invites proposals for 20-minute papers on matters marginal from the early modern period to the present and beyond.
 Possible topics include, but are not limited to:

 Some financial assistance towards travel costs may be available for postgraduate students who are presenting papers.
 Please enquire when submitting your proposal, and include a brief budget outlining your anticipated travel costs.